shundhammer/qdirstat/src-unported/README.md

 - Filename cleanup.
 Files should be named like the class they contain, not all
   lowercase: ExcludeRules.cpp instead of kexcluderules.cpp.

-- Get rid of the "Updated" header in all source files.
-Git keeps track of that stuff.

 - Move the file from src-unported/ to src/ when it gets ported.
 The state of this directory should reflect the things already done.
 The goal is to get the src-unported/ directory empty.

 - When only single functions get ported, remove the original from its src-unported/ counterpart.
 This will hopefully avoid duplicate work.

+### Done

+- Get rid of the "Updated" header in all source files.
+Git keeps track of that stuff.